 Buddhist Monks' Robes

-The clothing worn by Buddhist monks and priests varies greatly, from the simple saffron robes of the monks of Thailand and Sri Lanka to the highly elaborate robes and headdresses of the Tibetan lamas.
+In Buddhism, the clothing worn by Buddhist monks and priests varies greatly, from the simple saffron robes of the monks of Thailand and Sri Lanka to the highly elaborate robes and headdresses of the Tibetan lamas.
 But they all share a similar origin and basic idea, making them recognizable as Buddhist monastic robes.

 The historical Buddha is said to have worn a humble monk's robe made of patched pieces of donated cloth throughout his life.
 He is depicted in painting and sculpture with such a robe draped over his body, often leaving his right shoulder bare.